-It’s important to note Roaring Fork Motor Nature Trail is closed from December to mid March every year, so you’ll want to make sure the road is open before deciding to take this waterfall walk.
+It’s important to note Roaring Fork Motor Nature Trail is closed from December to mid March every year, so you’ll want to make sure the road is open before deciding to take this Smoky Mountain waterfall hike.
 The road is also not suitable for RVs, buses, or long vans.

 Hen Wallow Falls – The Quiet Waterfall

 Located in the Cosby section of the park, this hike will see far fewer crowds than some of the other walks listed here.
 You’ll park in the hiker parking area, easily visible and marked with a sign, before walking down the road and heading left into the woods on the Gabes Mountain Trail.

 The early section of this hike takes you through an area that was hit by catastrophic flash flooding in 2015, and a high wind event only a few years earlier.
 After approximately 1 mile, you’ll cross Rock Creek on a foot log and head on an uphill climb.
 When you reach the ridgeline, check out the interesting rock formations and gorgeous lichens that formed on these rocks.

 At mile 2.1, you’ll see a sign pointing you steeply downhill to the waterfall.
 While the falls start narrow at the top, the water fans out slowly down the 90 foot drop.
 It’s a truly stunning sight after a heavy rain.
 You’ll return back to your car the way you came.